mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasCustomRoleSpec defines the desired state of CustomRole in Atlas.
+AtlasCustomRoleSpec defines the target state of CustomRole in Atlas.

 <table>
     <thead>